ameyakhond29/Data-Visualization-Project/README.md

-# Global Weather & Air Quality — EDA, ML Modeling & Predictive Analytics
+# Global Weather & Air Quality Analysis & Predictive Modeling
-- Overview
+Overview

+This project provides a complete data science workflow for analyzing and predicting global weather and air-quality metrics.
+It includes data cleaning, exploratory data analysis (EDA), machine learning modeling, scenario forecasting, and dashboard-ready output generation.
+The dataset contains over 100,000 global observations with more than 40 environmental features.

 This project provides an end-to-end data science solution for analyzing and predicting global weather and air-quality patterns.
 It includes: